eselizabeth/chip8Emu/README.md

-## What is Chip8?
+## Content
-Chip8 is a Virtual Machine written back in the 1970s.
-It featured famous games such as Pacman, Space Invaders and Pong.
+> [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) is a simple, interpreted, programming language which was first used on some do-it-yourself computer systems in the late 1970s and early 1980s.

 ## How to run
 ### Linux